 Any person who drives a motor vehicle automatically gives consent to one or more chemical test (e.g. breath, blood, or urine).
 This implied consent means that you don't have the right to an attorney before testing.
-If a person refuses to submit to a chemical test: (1) the test will not be done; (2) the person's license will be suspended for one year; (3) the person will most likely be charged with DUI.
+If a person refuses to submit to a chemical test: (1) the test will not be done; (2) the person will most likely be charged with DUI.